WPTechInnovation/wpw-doc-dev/docs/architecture.md

 To complement the architecture, we have released the Worldpay Within SDK.
-The intention for the SDK is to encapsulate implementation and help third party vendors and developers integration into their Internet of Things (IoT) solutions.
+The intention for the SDK is to encapsulate implementation and help third party vendors and developers integrate into their Internet of Things (IoT) solutions.

-The core of the SDK is developed in the Go programming language with wrappers created for Java, Node.js, Python and .NET.
+The core of the SDK is developed in the Go programming language with wrappers created for [Java](java), [Node.js](nodejs), [Python](python27) and [.NET](dotnet).
 Service delivery and broadcast have been implemented using TCP/IP networking.

 For more information about the low level service messaging, click [here](sample-service-messaging).